Our Mission Statement

 Who Founded the School

 It took educational leadership to innovate Wolcott.
 The individuals listed below advised us with a wealth of educational experience.
 They readily confirmed that there was a long-standing need for a high school tailored specifically to bright students with learning differences.
 They gave us a mandate to take action, emphatic that it was the necessary thing to do.
-Thanks to them, we now enjoy a leading role in giving voice to the research and discussions around learning differences, what they are, how they are most effectively addressed, and why teaching students to advocate for their strengths can change their lives.
+Thanks to them, we now occupy a leadership role in educating students with learning differences and provide an active forum to share research and best practices.

 PAMELA B. ADELMAN, PHD